danjames68/villas003/user/plugins/random/README.md

 `Random` creates a **route** that you define.
 Based on the **taxonomy** filters, it picks a random item.

 By default `Random` looks for all page that are have taxonomy that match those in the plugin's `filter` settings.
 For this content to find _anything_ you need to define at least one page with a matching taxonomy.
-As the default value of the filter is `category: blog` you must have at least one page with this taxonomy.
+As the default value of the filter is `category: villa` you must have at least one page with this taxonomy.
 For example:

     ---
     title: Home
     taxonomy:
-        category: blog
+        category: villa
     ---

     # Grav is Running!